- make it easy for you as a citizen to work in another EU country

 - stay there even after employment has finished

 - enjoy equal treatment with nationals in access to employment, working conditions and all other social and tax advantages

 EU rules coordinate national social security systems to ensure that you get what you are entitled to when moving within Europe (EU 27 + Iceland, Liechtenstein, Norway and Switzerland).

 - You are covered by the legislation of one country at a time so you only pay contributions in one country

 - You have the same rights and obligations as the nationals of the country where you are covered

 - When you claim a benefit, your previous periods of insurance, work or residence in other countries are taken into account if necessary

 - If you are entitled to a cash benefit from one country, you may generally receive it even if you are living in a different country

-If you get sick or suffer an injury while travelling to an EU country, Iceland, Liechtenstein, Norway or Switzerland, social security coordination gives you the right to necessary treatment, if you are carrying the European Health Insurance Card with you.
+If you get sick or suffer an injury while travelling to an EU country, Iceland, Liechtenstein, Norway, Switzerland or the United Kingdom, social security coordination gives you the right to necessary treatment, if you are carrying the European Health Insurance Card with you.